 Expecting a baby is an extraordinary time in your life, and you want the very best for your precious newborn after the delivery.
-Gina Labovitz, MD, FAAP, of Ross Bridge Medical Center Pediatrics in Hoover, Alabama, is a board-certified pediatrician who, along with her highly qualified team, provides exceptional prenatal and newborn care.
+Dr. Marak and the team at Ross Bridge Medical Center Pediatrics in Hoover, Alabama, provide exceptional prenatal and newborn care.
 Call the clinic today to find out more, or book an appointment online.

 Your medical team also plays a key role in helping you bond with your baby by encouraging skin-to-skin contact and assisting with the first feed.

 For most new mothers, there’s a huge sense of relief when their baby is pronounced fit and well.

 Some mothers, however, have to face the prospect of a baby being taken away because of concerns about their newborn’s health.

 For example, if you have gestational diabetes, medical staff need to treat the baby after birth because their blood sugar drops so dramatically after the umbilical cord is cut.